Tarun1027/Vid/README.md

-# Vid
+# Calcy

-Want to add video in this repo for school .
+A simple function to calculate basic maths problem.